jlandron/Breakout/README.md

 To play the game, simply download the .love file and double click it to play. (once I have a functioning .love file)

 All source code is included, please feel free to edit, change or add to it.
-(If you want to you can run the game at any time during development)
+(If you want to you can run the game at any time during development.
+I do this in VSCode with the extension LOVE Launcher by Jan Werder)

 ### Prerequisites